tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/Activities/05-Stu_Making_IDs/README.md

 4. Insert a few more rows of data representing additional banks by adding the `bank_name` and `bank_routing_number` of your choice to the `banks` table.

-5. Change the name of the Citigroup to PNC.
+5. Change the name of Citigroup to PNC.

 6. Change the bank_routing_number for Wells Fargo to 1995826182.